What is Platelet Rich Plasma (PRP)?

 What is PRP Treatment?

 PRP therapy is administered as a same day, outpatient procedure that involves minimal down time.
-After a blood sample is obtained from a patient, the blood is put into a centrifuge, which is a tool that separates the blood into its many components.
+After a blood sample is obtained from a patient, the blood is put into a centrifuge, which is a device that separates the blood into its many components.
 A graft of the PRP is placed by injection precisely into the damaged area using image guidance ultrasound and/or fluroscopy.

 Patients may feel sore at the injection site and should avoid exercise for a period of time immediately following the injection.
 A short course of physical therapy may be advised to accelerate progress.
 Patients can feel incremental relief until the full benefit is realized, typically 6 – 8 weeks.